Updated: Dec 17, 2020

 How to Make

-Heat the olive or avocado oil (or water or broth) in a large saucepan on medium high heat.
-Sauté the onion and whole garlic on medium heat until the onion turns translucent.
+Heat the avocado oil (or water or broth) in a large saucepan on medium-high heat.
+Sauté the onion on medium heat until the onion turns translucent, about 2-3 minutes.

-Pour cooked celeriac and remaining broth into a blender and puree, starting at a low speed and increasing to high, in batches if necessary, until completely smooth.
+Pour cooked celeriac, broth and the remaining one cup of broth into a blender and puree, starting at a low speed and increasing to high, in batches if necessary, until completely smooth.

 Add non-dairy milk and lemon juice to the soup and blend on low.